Elektrobit/crinit/README.md

 library (`libcrinit-client.so`).

 Not currently implemented is the SafeSystemStartup-like jailing functionality of the Process Dispatcher, as well as the cryptographic features of the Config Parser.
-Also, the Notification and Service interface does not yet support handling of elos events.
+Also, the Notification/Service Interface does not yet support handling of elos events.

 This repository also includes an example application to generate a `/etc/machine-id` file, which is used to uniquely identify the system (for example by `elosd`).
-The `machine-id-gen` tool is supposed to be called on boot, for example from `earlysetup.crinit` as in the example configuration files contained in this repository.
+The `machine-id-gen` tool is supposed to be called on boot, for example from `earlysetup.crinit` as shown in the example configuration files contained in this repository.
 Its implementation either uses the value for `systemd.machine_id` given on the Kernel command line or -- on an NXP S32G-based board -- the unique ID burned to on-chip OTP memory.
 If the Kernel command line value is set, it always takes precedence and any physical memory OTP reads are omitted.
 This means that while the application has special functionality for S32G SoCs, it can work